 Each situation is different.
 While there might be some common ground, remember there is unlikely to a one size fits all approach to difficult situations.
 Adapt your approach depending on the situation.

 Bottom Line – Handling difficult situations is just part and parcel of managing and leading.
-So where do you need to focus your attention in terms of developing your competence?
+Where do you need to focus your attention in terms of developing your competence?